xiaohai-huang/learning-notes/blog/2023/03-25-unity-hot-update/index.md

 ### Entry Scene

-In this scene, create an Empty Game Object and attach it with the following Script.
+The Entry Scene is the only scene that is in our app's binary file.
+It is responsible for loading the Home Screen Scene from the remote server.
+The Home Screen Scene will download and load the dynamic assemblies and assets that we want to update.

-The purpose of this script is to load the Home Screen Scene from remote server.
-And execute `LoadMetadataForAOTAssembly` to supply metadata for AOT (need this for generics to work).
+The Entry Scene is also responsible for executing `LoadMetadataForAOTAssembly` to supply metadata for AOT assemblies.
+This is necessary for generics to work with HybridCLR.

+In this section, I will show you how to create the Entry Scene which contains a game object that uses HybridCLR and Addressables.

-The script should be part of the `Assembly-Entry.dll` as it will be shipped with the app, so it cannot be updated after you build the app.
+The script should be part of the `Assembly-Entry.dll` assembly because it will be shipped with the app and cannot be updated after we build the app.

+Here is the code for the script:

 ```csharp title="Assets/Scripts/Entry/GameEntry.cs"
 using HybridCLR;